countermeasure/taask/README.rst

 1.1 Escaping from data prison
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Task management software usually likes to store your data in a proprietary format in a database.
+Task management software usually likes to store your data in a difficult-to-unravel format in a database.
 This makes moving from one task management system to another difficult if you ever want to.

-Taask is built on top of the excellent command-line task manager `Taskwarrior <http://taskwarrior.org>`_.
-Taskwarrior stores all your data in human-readable YAML-esque text files.
-No database!
+Taask uses a database, but allows all your data to be exported (and re-imported) in easily-human-readable text files.

 1.2 Future proofing your data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^